Estadio de Mestalla

 The stadium remained more or less the same for the next fifteen years.
 It underwent its last redevelopment between 1997 and 2001 when both ends and one side got expanded with an extra tier, and new access towers were built in the corners.

 Estadio de Mestalla still lacked many modern facilities though, and Valencia soon after announced plans for a new stadium in the north of the city.
 Construction of the 75,000-seater started in 2007, but works were halted in early 2009 due to a lack of funding and presently do not seem likely to recommence any time soon.

 (photos of the present Estadio de Mestalla below)

 How to get to Mestalla

 Estadio de Mestalla is located just east of Valencia’s historic city centre.
 The walk from the cathedral or the main railway station (Estación del Norte) takes no more than 30 minutes.

-From other parts of the city the stadium can be reached by metro.
+Alternatively, the stadium can be reached by metro.
 Metro stop Aragón, on line 5, lies next to the stadium.
 Line 5 will also bring you to the airport.
-An alternative is taking metro line 3 to station Facultats, which lies a 5-minute walk north of the stadium.
+Another option is taking metro line 3 to station Facultats, which lies a 5-minute walk north of the stadium.